8 Cool Things to do in Lyon, France – Maybe even better than Paris?

 7. Café experts – Puzzle Café

-For top-notch coffee simply head to Puzzle Café.
+For one of the best coffee in Lyon, simply head to Puzzle Café.
 Located in the city center, Puzzle café offers a great roasted coffee and a cosy, hipster design.

 It combines the best coffee with a local touch, the French pastries: lemon cakes, chocolate tartines…